 Originally established by House Republicans in 1997, SCHIP was meant to insure children of families who do not qualify for Medicaid.
 The incomes of eligible families generally did not exceed 200 percent of the poverty level.
 The new version of SCHIP does not stay faithful to the intent of the program.

-The congressional expansion of SCHIP raises spending $35 billion over 5 years.
+The congressional expansion of SCHIP raises spending $35 billion over five years.
 Families making more than 400 percent above the poverty line may be eligible for the program.
 In the state of New York, a family of four earning $83,000 would qualify.

 Rampant spending and middle class handouts aren’t the only problems.
-Half of all new children enrolling will be leaving private insurance, shifting ever more of the health care sector from market to government.
+Half of all new children enrolling will be leaving private insurance, shifting ever more of the healthcare sector from market to government.
 Part of the needed funding increase will come from an even higher cigarette tax, making the plan even more regressive and unfair.

 Twenty-two million new smokers will be needed to pay for the bill, highly unlikely with a tax increase at 61 cents per pack.
 Smokers, who tend to be poor and who come from poorer states, will be paying for the health insurance of children of well-to-do parents.